 Complications of birth defects of the kidneys

-There are several different birth defects that affect the kidneys (the two organs that filter waste from the blood to make urine).
+There are many types of birth defects of the kidneys Types of Kidney Defects There are several different birth defects that affect the kidneys (the two organs that filter waste from the blood to make urine).
 These defects are not usually apparent at the doctor's examination... read more .
 Many of these defects

 A number of birth defects may result in abnormal kidneys.
 Kidneys may be

 In the wrong location (ectopic kidneys)